 What happens next?

-The stairlift pathway information in the next section gives information on the stages involved.
-Remember, the timescales for stairlifts can vary and depend on a number of factors.
+The overhead track ceiling hoist pathway information in the next section gives information on the stages involved.
+Remember, the timescales for overhead track ceiling hoists can vary and depend on several factors.
 These could include:

-• the need for associated works – removal of radiators, electrical work
+- The need for associated works – electrical work, strengthening work to existing roof joists

 Stage 1 Initial approval in principle